14 email etiquette rules every professional should know

-Workers spends about a quarter of the work week combing through the hundreds of emails they send and receive every day.
+Research has found that the average US employee spends about a quarter of his or her time at work combing through the hundreds of emails each worker sends and receives each day.

-But despite the fact that we’re glued to our reply buttons, career coach Barbara Pachter says plenty of professionals still don’t know how to use email appropriately.
+And yet, according to career coach Barbara Pachter, plenty of professionals still don’t know how to use email appropriately.

-In fact, because of the sheer volume of messages we’re reading and writing each day, we may be more prone to making embarrassing errors — and those mistakes can have serious professional consequences.

-Pachter outlines the basics of modern email etiquette in her book “The Essentials Of Business Etiquette.”
-We pulled out the most essential rules you need to know.
+Pachter outlines modern email etiquette rules in her book “The Essentials Of Business Etiquette.”
+We pulled out the most important ones you need to know.

 Vivian Giang contributed to an earlier version of this article.